 At Positive Wellbeing Psychology, our experienced Melbourne psychologists have a special interest in depression treatment, fostering healthy self-esteem, and nurturing healthier relationships.
 Our psychologists guide individuals to better understand the intricate dynamics of life changes that contribute to persistently low mood and symptoms of depression, adopting evidence-based therapy approaches.

 What if I need immediate help for suicidal thoughts and risk of harm to myself?

 If you find yourself thinking of harming yourself it is important to reach out for immediate support by phoning the below following free 24-hour helplines.
 We also recommend seeing your GP today for an appointment to discuss a safety plan.

-If you or someone you know are at immediate risk of harm, please call 000 as a matter of emergency.
+- If you or someone you know is at immediate risk of harm, please call 000 as a matter of emergency.

-If you are not at immediate risk of harming yourself but want to explore additional supports to improve my mood you may benefit from making an appointment with one of our registered psychologists today.
+If you are not at immediate risk of harming yourself but want to explore additional supports to improve your mood you may benefit from making an appointment with one of our registered psychologists today.